-- Make a Family Communication Plan.
-Tell someone outside of the storm area where vou are going - Take emergency supplies, clothing, and blankets/sleeping bags to shelter. - Protect your home by unplugging appliances and turning off electricity and - Turn off the main electrical power switch. - Turn off the main water valve and disconnect the hose - Turn propane tanks off.
+- Leave as soon as possible. - Make a Family Communication Plan.
+Tell someone outside of the storm area where you are going. - Take emergency supplies, clothing, and blankets/sleeping bags to shelter. - Protect your home by unplugging appliances and turning off electricity and water. - Turn off the main electrical power switch. - Turn off the main water valve and - disconnect the hose.
+Turn propane tanks off.